-A short term planning document is used by all staff to support planning and delivery.
-The document breaks down the different steps within the writing structure.
+To approach each unit, summaries are broken down the different steps within the writing structure.
 In addition, the document enables opportunities to identify clear word and sentence level focused tasks, as well as relevant punctuation and terminology to be taught.
+Alongside the teaching sequence, teaching staff provide explicit teaching of grammar and punctuation skills.
+This provides opportunity for both discrete teaching and opportunities to include in given pieces of writing.